The-ProxyFox-Group/ProxyFox/setup.md

 ## 3 Running ProxyFox

-Take the `proxyfox.jar` (name may vary), put it into a separate folder, and run the following command (Replace `proxyfox.jar` with the name of the file)
+Take the `proxyfox.jar` (name may vary, but will have `proxyfox` in it somewhere), found in `modules/bot/build/libs` put it into a separate folder, and run the following command
+(Replace `proxyfox.jar` with the name of the file)
 ```batch
 java -jar proxyfox.jar